The Convent and the Synagogue

 Because this is a Sephardic sanctuary, the bimah is in the center of the room, rather than at the end next to the ark, the way the Ashkenazic Jews from Central and Eastern Europe put it.
 However, the ark is placed so that the congregants are facing Jerusalem when they see it.
 Above the ark is the Ner Tamid, or Everlasting Light.

 The synagogue in Tomar closed at the time of the Inquisition, when the country’s Jews were forced to convert or leave.
 It had a number of purposes, and the adjoining room — the one behind the ark — where women sat was sold to make a private residence.
 As a result, we were not able to see the area where the women had to sit separately, or where the synagogue had a Kosher kitchen.
-This building with the sanctuary became a museum in 1939 after a Polish Jew who lived for a time in Portugal bought it for that purpose.
+This building with the sanctuary became a museum in 1939 after Samuel Schwarz, a Polish Jew who immigrated to Portugal after World War I, bought it for that purpose.
 Today, the synagogue and museum, known as the Museu Luso-Hebraico de Abraham Zacuto (Zacuto being a famous Jewish scholar and mapmaker during the Age of Discovery), receives minimal government funding and survives on donations of objects and money from Jews around the world, in addition to the volunteer efforts of those who work there.
 Our tour guide, Jaime Rodrigues, is a high school teacher in Tomar with a love of history and a desire to uncover Portugal’s Sephardic past.
 Jaime pointed out that 20% of all Portuguese people, as well as Brazilians of Portuguese heritage, are descended from Jews who were forced to convert during the Inquisition.
 Although he has not verified his own heritage, he told me that Rodrigues was a popular name for “conversos” to take.

 And this is Jaime himself, to whom I’m grateful for an informative tour as well as his volunteer efforts to uncover and promote Portugal’s Jewish heritage.